 ✧ Incorporation of Crescent City.

-✧ July 31: Congressional Act to limit number of reservations to three.
+✧ July 31: Congressional Act to limit number of reservations in California to three.

 ✧ first settler’s crops harvested.